J&J raises U.S. prices on around two dozen drugs

 Drugmakers kicked off 2019 with U.S. price increases on more than 250 prescription medicines by Jan.
 2. That total has almost doubled, with pharmaceutical companies hiking prices on nearly 490 drugs by Jan.
 10, according to Rx Savings.

-This includes insulin price hikes of between 4.4 percent and 5.2 percent by Sanofi <SASY.PA> and 4.9 percent by Novo Nordisk <NOVOb.CO>.
+This includes insulin price hikes of between 4.4 percent and 5.2 percent by Sanofi and 4.9 percent by Novo Nordisk.

 Sanofi said its increases were below the Centers for Medicare & Medicaid Services projections for medical inflation, and that it expects net prices to drop in 2019.
 Novo Nordisk said its raised list prices help offset increases in rebates to insurers and pharmacy benefit managers.